Russ Courtnall

 Russell William Courtnall (born June 2, 1965) is a Canadian former ice hockey player.
-He played for the Toronto Maple Leafs, Montreal Canadiens, Minnesota North Stars, Dallas Stars, Vancouver Canucks, New York Rangers and Los Angeles Kings.
+He played in the National Hockey League for the Toronto Maple Leafs, Montreal Canadiens, Minnesota North Stars, Dallas Stars, Vancouver Canucks, New York Rangers and Los Angeles Kings between 1984 and 1999.
 Courtnall was born in Duncan, British Columbia, but grew up in Oak Bay, British Columbia.

 Professional career

 Courtnall was born in Duncan, British Columbia.
+His father, Archie, had played professional hockey, and worked in the forestry industry on Vancouver Island.
+Archie had depression, and died by suicide in 1978.
 Coming out of junior hockey, he was considered one of the top prospects in 1983 and the Toronto Maple Leafs selected him seventh overall in the 1983 NHL Entry Draft.
 In the 1982–83 season with the Cougars, Courtnall scored 36 goals and 61 assists for 97 points in 60 games.
 After being drafted by the Leafs, Courtnall appeared in just 32 games with the Cougars, scoring 29 goals and 66 points before being called up to the Maple Leafs, who were in dire need of scoring help at the time.
 As a rookie with Toronto, he scored 12 goals and 22 points in 69 games.
 Although his goal production was not as high as the Maple Leafs had hoped for, his speed opened up opportunities, especially for his linemates.

 In 1984, Courtnall also suited up for the Canadian Olympic team, which finished out of the medals at the 1984 Winter Olympics.
 Upon returning, he rejoined the Maple Leafs.
 In the 1985–86 season, playing alongside fellow Notre Dame Hounds alumni Gary Leeman and rookie Wendel Clark on what was dubbed The Hound Line, Courtnall broke the 20-goal barrier, notching 22 to go along with 38 assists for 60 points.
 His offensive numbers improved the following year with 29 goals and 73 points.

 In trying to force Courtnall to play a tougher brand of hockey, the club saw his offensive production decrease in the 1987–88 season.
 After just nine games into the 1988–89 season, on November 7, 1988, the Maple Leafs dealt Courtnall to the Montreal Canadiens for enforcer John Kordic.
 Although Courtnall's stock had clearly gone down in the eyes of Maple Leafs' management, most observers felt Montreal got a steal in that trade.